thoth-station/adviser/docs/source/annealing.rst

 <https://stackoverflow.blog/2017/09/06/incredible-growth-python//>`_ this
 solution would also not be scalable.

-The new implementation uses a stochastic approach based on Adaptive simulated annealing (see `Wikipedia for a brief info
+The new implementation uses a stochastic approach based on :class:`Adaptive simulated annealing <thoth.adviser.predictors.AdaptiveSimulatedAnnealing>` (see `Wikipedia for a brief info
 <https://en.wikipedia.org/wiki/Adaptive_simulated_annealing>`_ and also
 `simulated annealing <https://en.wikipedia.org/wiki/Simulated_annealing>`_).
 Software stacks are lazily expanded from initial states.
 The initial states are